Tsai-chia-hsiang/SeedClassification/readme.md

     - To download pytorch pretrained ResNet50 model

-    - split the images in ```data/train/``` into training data and test data, then store the splitting result.
+    - split the images in ```data/train/``` ramdomly into training data and test data, then store the splitting result.

-        - The split result:
+        - My split result:
             <img src="./data/trainvalloader/TrainValcount/TrainValcount.jpg">

 - trainmodel.py:

     To train the transfered ResNet50 model by modifing its fully connected layers (i.e. classifier)